How to Settle Credit Card Debt with a Judgment

 There is a science to navigating the collection stages I briefly outlined above.
 Timing, balances, who your credit card debts are owed to, and your ability to come up with the money needed to settle the debts – all will affect the strategic design of which account to settle with first, second, third etc….
 It is important to have a plan to follow if you want to systematically and successfully settle debts and save the most money in the process.
 CRN is excellent in assisting people in this regard.

-If you want to learn about how to settle your debts no matter what stage of collection you are in, we just launched a ton of resource pages to help you.
-Check out this link to the debt settlement section of our free online Debt Relief Program.
+If you want to learn about how to settle your debts no matter what stage of collection you are in, we have a ton of resource pages to help you.
+I recommend starting at the beginning of my debt settlement section.

 Collecting on credit card judgments can be challenging too.